West Virginia consumers warned to watch out for sweepstakes scams - NewsBreak

 “Consumers can fall prey to sweepstakes scams as the ploy can appear very attractive – who doesn’t want to win money?”
 Morrisey said.
 “However, it is important consumers verify the legitimacy of any win.
 Also, look for warning signs such as unusual word choices or improper grammar if you receive a letter from the supposed sweepstakes.”

-In these sweepstakes scams, the scammers tell the targeted person they have won a lottery or sweepstakes, but must pay taxes and fees up front before they can claim their prize.Million-dollar lottery ticket sold in West Virginia
+In these sweepstakes scams, the scammers tell the targeted person they have one a lottery or sweepstakes, but must pay taxes and fees up front before they can claim their prize.Ohio man reports being scammed on Christian dating site

-“Most importantly, never give money to a scammer or allow them to access your credit card or computer.”Mon County delegate introduces bill to legalize marijuana in West Virginia
+“Most importantly, never give money to a scammer or allow them to access your credit card or computer.”500 people defrauded by Kentucky attorney to get reinstated social security benefits

 According to Morrisey’s office, you can tell if the call is a scam because legitimate organizations such as state lotteries, government agencies or the Publisher’s Clearing House will never ask winners to pay to receive their prizes.
 He says additional red flags include being asked to pay upfront fees or taxes, being pressured to act immediately and if you’re receiving a call about a sweepstakes you never entered.